richtastic/ff/src/3DR/wiki/app.md

 - artificial/ incorrect discontinuity

 => for 2 cameras .. might be hard to differentiate
-	=> availablity of alternative points ?
+	=> availability of alternative points ?
 		- might be possible that this is not the case
 	=>